mohamed-services/mnn/README.md

 The transformer model can process the inputs in multidimensional space, for example if you have input sample of ten thousand words and embedding of size 64 usually you can run the attention mechanism on the first axis of size 10,000 and then you will run the feedforward layer on the second axis of 64, or you can reshape this sample to be (100, 100, 64) and run the attention mechanism on the first axis of size 100 then run the attention mechanism on the second axis of size 100 and then run the feedforward layer on the third axis of size 64, another example if you have an input of size one million words then you can run the attention mechanism on the first axis of size 1,000,000 and run the feedforward layer on the second axis of size 64, or you can reshape it to (100, 100, 100, 64) and then run the attention mechanism of size 100 on the first axis then run it on the second axis of size 100 then run it on the third axis of size 100 then run the feedforward layer on the fourth axis of size 64, I’ll not use the attention mechanism in my model, I’m mentioning it just in case you want to use it, You can implement multidimensional layers using attention layers or convolutional layers, or locally connected layers or feedforward layers or many other options.

+## True meaning of multidimensionality

+For attention mechanism from 1d to 2d
+1d means 1 million squeared in one step equals 1 trillion oprations
+2d means 2 one thousand squared in two steps equals 4 million operations
+250 X reduction by going one step further

 ## Feedforward neural networks

 Feedforward layers, is a static or fixed size type of layers where you must decide the input size and the output size of the layer before creating it, which is different from the dynamic range that the attention mechanism gives us, theoretically you can give the transformer model an insanely large input in size and it will compute it and return you the output, but realistically most LLM platforms and transformer models out there have limits to the input size that you can feed to the model and the output size that you can get from the model, right now most of the models have limited context window that’s less than one million words, and some below hundred thousand words,  and as soon as you decide the maximum size for your model whatever it is, then the attention mechanism isn't needed anymore and you can just use feedforward layer instead of it and zero pad your inputs to the needed size, so instead of using the attention mechanism on the first axis and the feedforward layer on the second axis, you can just use feedforward layer on the first axis and another feedforward layer on the second axis and you will get the same outputs, also you can make the feedforward layer sparse or more dynamic by deciding how many nodes you want to be used for any specific input out of the total number of nodes in that layer based on input size or the task difficulty,